 She's covered everything from "thunder snow" to deadly tornado outbreaks.
 Mary also spent three years in Seattle at NWCN and KING 5.

-Mary met her husband, Jack Penning, in 2004 and after several years of commuting between Seattle and Portland, they decided to call Portland home.
+Mary met her husband in 2004 and after several years of commuting between Seattle and Portland, they decided to call Portland home.
 During her four years as morning anchor for KEX radio, Mary covered a variety of stories.
 The biggest, the Flight of Friendship to Japan, earned her an Edward R. Murrow Award for Best Series in 2012.

-Mary and Jack enjoy international travel, cooking, and spending time with their dogs.
+Mary and her husband enjoy international travel, cooking, and spending time with their dogs.
 Their two Miniature Schnauzers, Willis and Lucy, have their own Twitter feed.
 Follow the dogs here: @WillisNLucy.